Nicotine Addiction

 General Prevention

-- The U.S. Preventive Services Task Force (USPSTF) strongly recommends:
+- The U.S. Preventive Services Task Force (USPSTF) strongly recommends the following:

 - Screening all adults for tobacco use, providing cessation interventions for those who screen positive